Global Information Lookup Global Information

 Port Said, Port Fuad and Suez Canal

-Port Said (Egyptian Arabic: بورسعيد [poɾ-, boɾ.sæˈʕiːd], locally: [boɾ.sæˈʕeːd];) is a city that lies in northeast Egypt extending about 30 km (19 mi) along the coast of the Mediterranean Sea, north of the Suez Canal.
-With an approximate population of 603,787 (2010), it is the fifth-largest city in Egypt.[3]
-The city was established in 1859 during the building of the Suez Canal.
+Port Said (Egyptian Arabic: بورسعيد [poɾ-, boɾ.sæˈʕiːd]) is a city that lies in northeast Egypt extending about 30 km (19 mi) along the coast of the Mediterranean Sea, straddling the west bank of the northern mouth of the Suez Canal.
+It forms the majority of the Port Said governorate, where its seven districts comprise seven of the governorate's eight regions.[5]
+The city was established in 1859 during the building of the Suez Canal, and at the beginning of 2023 had a population of 680,375 people.[3]

 There are numerous old houses with grand balconies on all floors, giving the city a distinctive look.
 Port Said's twin city is Port Fuad, which lies on the eastern bank of the Suez Canal.
 The two cities coexist, to the extent that there is hardly any town centre in Port Fuad.
 The cities are connected by free ferries running all through the day, and together they form a metropolitan area with over a million residents that extends both on the African and the Asian sides of the Suez Canal.
 The only other metropolitan area in the world that also spans two continents is Istanbul.